 Bucharest is one of Romania’s most important cultural cities.
 It has a good selection of museums, not very expensive and quite entertaining, museums that are telling the story of the city and the country.
 Let’s see which are the most popular museums in Bucharest but also some not so popular but very appreciated ones you should consider visiting while in the city:

 It certainly represents the biggest and most famous construction that you have to see in Bucharest.
-Its fame is due most of all to the three records mentioned by World Records Academy – the largest, most expensive and heaviest administrative building in the world.
-It was erected starting with 1984 at the orders of then president of communist Romania, Nicolae Ceausescu, who wanted to centre here all the political and administrative power.
+Its fame is due to most of all to the three records mentioned by World Records Academy – the largest, most expensive and heaviest administrative building in the world.
+It was erected starting with 1984 at the orders of the then-president of communist Romania, Nicolae Ceausescu, who wanted to center here all the political and administrative power.

 The Palace of the Parliament is by far the most controversial building in the country and despite the Romanians’ disdain, it is the reason why most of the tourists are visiting Bucharest.

-It is here where you will have the chance to step back in an indefinite time when traditions and superstitions used to go hand in hand with religion and local believes.
-Inaugurated in 1936, the open air museum reunites original houses which belonged to Romanian peasants being brought here from all the corners of the country.
-Tourists can stroll along the alleys, admire the traditional and simple architecture of the houses, they can learn about the old lifestyle at the countryside and find out funny, interesting things about the families who used to live in those homesteads.
+It is here where you will have the chance to step back in an indefinite time when traditions and superstitions used to go hand in hand with religion and local beliefs.
+Inaugurated in 1936, the open-air museum reunites original houses that belonged to Romanian peasants being brought here from all the corners of the country.
+Tourists can stroll along the alleys, admire the traditional and simple architecture of the houses, they can learn about the old lifestyle in the countryside and find out funny, interesting things about the families who used to live in those homesteads.

 The Village Museum represents a synthesis of all villages across Romania.
 The collection is quite impressive gathering more than 300 monuments (houses, annexes, churches, technical installations) and countless interior items (furniture, ceramics, textiles, tools, etc.) considered representative for their places of origin.